xcl-beta/doc_ai_agent/document_ai_agents/process_doc/temp_output/VECTOR ABS Users Manual.md

 to describe the notional distribution.
 However there might be a few credits in the

-portfolio with large no be allocated for such credits.
+portfolio with large notional values.
+Separate bands can be allocated for such credits.

 <!-- Table 2: pos=(221.12,378.56,373.76,503.12) -->
 | Band Id | Band